SharePoint/PnP-Guidance/sitescore/OfficeDevPnP.Core.Entities.CustomActionEntity.md

 ## Properties
 |**Name**|**Description**|
 |:-----|:-----|
+| [ClientSideComponentId](OfficeDevPnP.Core.Entities.CustomActionEntity.ClientSideComponentId.md) | Gets or sets the client side component id.
+Only applies to custom actions which are added to SharePoint Online
+| [ClientSideComponentProperties](OfficeDevPnP.Core.Entities.CustomActionEntity.ClientSideComponentProperties.md) | Gets or sets the client side component properties.
+Only applies to custom actions which are added to SharePoint Online
 | [CommandUIExtension](OfficeDevPnP.Core.Entities.CustomActionEntity.CommandUIExtension.md) | Gets or sets a value that specifies an implementation specific XML fragment that determines user interface properties of the custom action
 | [Description](OfficeDevPnP.Core.Entities.CustomActionEntity.Description.md) | Description of the custom action
 | [Group](OfficeDevPnP.Core.Entities.CustomActionEntity.Group.md) | The group of this custom action